AnyBlok/anyblok_wms_base/doc/core_concepts.rst

        appropriate states so that the whole system view is consistent for the present time as well as future times.

-       For this reason, it is necessary to provide a value for the :attr:`date and time of execution
-       <anyblok_wms_base.core.operation.base.Operation.dt_execution>`,
-       even if it is a very wrong estimate.

        Planned Operations can be either :meth:`executed
        <anyblok_wms_base.core.operation.base.Operation.execute>`
        or :ref:`cancelled <op_cancel_revert_obliviate>`.

 - ``started``:
        .. note:: this value is already defined but it is for now totally ignored in the implementation.
-This part is therefore made only of design notes.
+This part can be therefore considered to be design notes.

        In reality, operations are never atomic, and often cannot be cancelled any more once started.